 As a California resident, as well as someone interested in healthy food, I have been watching this closely.
 The “No on 37” campaign ads have been misleading – some focusing on the limitations of the proposition – pictures of “this one is covered, this one exempt – does this make sense?” or concentrating on what the cost of this proposition will add to the cost of food for consumers.

-My opinion of this is that even if the proposition is not complete, at least it is a start.
+Even if the proposition is not complete, at least it is a start

 And food manufacturers change labels all the time!
 They print labels they apply to the very food we buy (I’ve yet to buy even an organic apple at the store that does not have a label attached to it).
 I can’t see that the labeling will be adding that much to the cost of food.
 On the other hand, it may add administrative cost as there will have to be some overseeing to checking up on this labeling.